 The CAVETM presented by Cruz-Neira et al. [4] is probably the most well-known spatially immersive display (SID) system in the graphics community.
-Their initial CAVETM configuration includes the left, right, and front walls with rear projectors, respectively.
-Each projector in the CAVETM projects an image on the planar surfaces (left, right, and front wall).
-It is not concerned about surface occlusion and self-shadow, since it uses a rear projection system and one projector for one surface.
-The CAVETM obtains walk-through effects by tracking the viewer's head position and updating the projected images on the walls accordingly.
+Their initial CAVETM configuration includes the left, right, and front walls with rear projectors and the floor using a front projector.
+Each projector in the CAVETM projects an image on the planar surfaces (left, right, and front walls, and the floor).
+The CAVETM obtains walk-through effects for an active viewer by tracking the user's head position and updating the projected images on the walls accordingly.

 Raskar et al. [2] introduce the concept of the "office of the future" and explore some implementation details like imperceptible structured light.
 Their goal is to realize the spatially immersive display in "anywhere in the office".
-The general day-to-day surfaces like the walls, desk area, and tables in the office could be used as the parts of the display surface.
-They also use a headtracking device to determine the viewer's position to provide the view-dependent image.
+The general day-to-day surfaces like the walls, desk area, and tables in the office could be used as parts of the display surface.
+They also use a head-tracking device to determine the viewer's position to provide the view-dependent image.
+Their focus is to adjust the imagery to remove the distortions caused by the non-planar surface.
+This provides a flat desktop.
+Such system can be used for entertainment like projecting the video on the curtained window [24].
+Our system examines the reverse process, that of distorting the display surface and the imagery to provide a 2.5D view.